CounterpartyXCP/Documentation/docs/advanced/command-line-interface/usage.md

-The following examples are abridged for parsimony (meaning: actions are normally preceded by `counterparty-client`, i.e. the `burn` command would be called with `counterparty-client --testnet burn`).
+The following examples are abridged for parsimony (meaning: actions are normally preceded by `counterparty-wallet`, i.e. the `burn` command would be called with `counterparty-wallet --testnet burn`).

-`counterparty-server` should always be running in the background (or another console).
+`counterparty-core` should always be running in the background (or another console).
 All other commands will fail if the index of the last block in the database is less than that of the last block seen by Bitcoin Core.